Texas

 Morning:

 Since Spanish conquistadors first landed on this soil more than 500 years ago, there have been fascinating stories of conflicts and compromises, love affairs and bitter hatreds among our many peoples.
 A noted professor will lead us on an enthralling, fast-paced, two-hour journey through Texas history from its earliest beginnings to the modern day.
 We will be drawn into the lives of those early citizens and find ourselves torn by the challenging choices people of the day had to make in order to survive.
 Those never-to-be-forgotten stories of the past will help us understand the Texas we will see over the next few days.
 Next, we’ll set out on a walking field trip with a local expert to San Fernando Cathedral and step back in time to the 18th-century Spanish colonial era.
 The cathedral was built from 1738-50 by settlers from the Canary Islands who had been granted land by Spain’s King Philip V. The cathedral is the oldest religious community in Texas and is still an active parish of the Archdiocese of San Antonio Santa Anna raised the red flag of “no quarter” from the church tower during the siege of the Alamo.
+One of the most interesting of the cathedral’s holdings is what purports to be the final resting place of Davy Crockett, William Travis, and Jim Bowie.
 We will gain an appreciation for the efforts of the historical conservation society in preserving the city’s past while encouraging new development.

 Lunch: